King's 4 TD Passes Lead No. 13 Miami Past Pittsburgh, 31-19

 The Hurricanes struck first on King’s 35-yard touchdown pass to Cam’Ron Harris midway through the first quarter.
 King retreated from an attempted draw and found an open Harris down the middle.

-King connected with Mallory on a 6-yard score with 6:44 remaining in the second quarter for a 14-0 lead.
+King connected with Mallory on a 6-yard score with 6:44 left in the second quarter for a 14-0 lead.

 King found an open Mike Harley down the right sideline for a 38-yard touchdown pass in Miami’s opening drive of the second half.
 Harley eluded a Panthers defender before reaching the end zone for his first TD reception of the season.